Distribution KPIs that Drive Performance

 Tom Cangelosi

 Over the last few years, distributors have had more than their fair share of challenges, ranging from supply chain disruptions and inventory issues to unpredictable consumer behaviors and labor shortages.
-Many of these challenges may be here to stay, so the businesses that will succeed may be those that revisit their success strategy and take the “new normal” into account.
+Market indicators suggest these disruptions are here to stay, and the businesses that thrive are those that take this “new normal” into account when revising their go to market approach.

 To get an accurate picture of how well your business strategy is progressing, you need to track and measure the right KPIs.
 The exact ones you select will depend on your strategic and operational goals.
 But when you’re just getting started, it can be helpful to know which metrics represent the core measures successful distributors prioritize.
 Below is a categorized list of some of the key performance indicators beyond the basic financial measurements that we recommend as a starting point for professionals in the distribution industry: